rotki/rotki/docs/usage_guide.rst

 Token detection
 ===============

-For every ethereum address is possible to trigger the process of detecting tokens by clicking in the refresh arrow for that address.
-In addition it is possible to trigger the detection process for all the addresses by clicking in ``RE-DETECT TOKENS``.
+For every ethereum address it is possible to trigger the process of detecting tokens by clicking in the refresh arrow for that address.
+In addition it is possible to trigger the detection process for all the addresses by clicking on ``RE-DETECT TOKENS``.

 .. image:: images/tokens_detection.png
-   :alt: Example of resolving an ens name
+   :alt: Detecting tokens
    :align: center